zextras/tech-doc/source/_includes/adminpanel/cos.rst

 and enter a name.
 You can then configure all the options from the left-hand side menu.

+.. _cos-features:

 Features
 --------

-*Features* are settings that allow the user to access the most used functionalities of |product|.
+*Features* are settings that allow or forbid the user to access the most used components of |product|, both via browser and :ref:`mobile apps <mobile_apps>`.
+Some of them can be enabled or disabled via CLI: please refer to section :ref:`cli-features` for more information.

+.. _cos-prefs:

 Preferences
 -----------